- Wireless Speakers for Church Nursery – Determining the Best!

 4 Options To To Provide Sound To Your Nursery Or Cry Room

-Here are 4 different ways you can send a sound signal from your church sound system to your nursery or cry room, or for that matter, your overflow room, multi-purpose room, or any other room in your church building.
+Here are four different ways you can send a sound signal from your church sound system to your nursery or cry room, or for that matter, your overflow room, multi-purpose room, or any other room in your church building.

 You can get a 100′ cable and hook it up to mini amplifier speaker combo and be done with the project for under $100.00.
 You just run the cable from the auxiliary output of your sound system to the nursery and plug it into the powered speaker and you are done.
 So simple a Pastor can do it!

 However, there is one drawback to this option.
 If you have to snake the cables through the walls, then there is labor involved.
-It is pretty easy to run a cable up to a false ceiling and to the nursery, but if you have to run it through conduit, or have to drill, then the labor costs can be prohibitive.
+It is pretty easy to run a wire up to a false ceiling and the nursery, but if you have to run it through a conduit, or have to drill, then the labor costs can be prohibitive.
 Unless you have some great volunteers to help with this project.

 Option 2 – Bluetooth Wireless Speakers For Church Nursery